 - Toppings: crumbled feta cheese (highly recommended), diced avocado, sour cream or plain Greek yogurt, red pepper flakes and/or more cilantro.

-- Preheat the oven to 450 degrees Fahrenheit.
+- To make the tostadas: Preheat the oven to 450 degrees Fahrenheit.
 Spray each tortilla with cooking spray on both sides (I used organic olive oil spray) and place on a baking sheet in a single layer.
 Back for about ten minutes, until golden and crispy.

 - In a skillet over medium heat, pour in a little drizzle of olive oil.
 Add black beans and their cooking liquid, and mix in some hot sauce and red pepper flakes.
 Mash the mixture with a potato masher for five minutes or longer, until the beans have reduced to your desired consistency.
-(This is the lazy way to do it, if you’d like to go all out, make the beans as directed in my my chipotle-glazed squash recipe).
+(This is the lazy way to do it, if you’d like to go all out, make the beans as directed in my chipotle-glazed squash recipe).

 - Spread bean mixture evenly over each tortilla and top with tomatillo salsa.
 Finish with your selected toppings.
 Pick it up with your hands or be fancy and eat it with a fork.